mspillman/gallop/README.md

     # Swarm update step
     external, internal = swarm.update_position(result=result, verbose=False)
 ```
-Swarm behaviour can also be modified by creating a new swarm class which inherits the _GALLOP_ Swarm.
-Then modify the relevant methods to obtain the behaviour desired.
+Swarm behaviour can also be modified by creating a new swarm class which inherits from the _GALLOP_ Swarm.
+Then replace the relevant methods to obtain the behaviour desired.
 Most likely to be of interest is ```PSO_velocity_update(...)```.
 See Swarm code and comments for more information.

 ### **TPU use**